dremio-hub/dremio-prometheus-exporter/README.md

 1. change parent pom version in `pom.xml` to your dremio version (see https://github.com/dremio/dremio-oss to find the correct version)
 1. `mvn clean install`
-1. move `dremio-telemetry-prometheus-{version}.jar` to the `jars` directory in your dremio installation
+1. move `dremio-telemetry-prometheus-{version}-shaded.jar` to the `jars` directory in your dremio installation
 1. restart dremio

 ## configuration